iDouglasSabwa/uplift-me/README.md

 # uplift-me
-USSD based app to encourage you when you are feeling low.
+USSD based app to get you Bible verses based on your current mode.

 How it works